intel/iotg-yocto-ese-manifest/README.md

     c.
 Kirkstone

 Note: Yocto meta-* layer, kirkstone branch in not backward compatible with
       meta-* layer dunfell or hardknott branch.
-      All tags starting from release-102_* onwards are based on Yocto Project Kirkstone release.
-All EHL/TGL/CML tags below release-102_* are based on Yocto Project Dunfell and ADL-S/P tags are Yocto Project Hardknott release.
+All tags starting from staging/release-99 onwards are based on Yocto Project Kirkstone release.

 III.
 Getting Started with BSP
 ====================================